k-mendoza-ramirez/personalsite/README.md

 **HTML5 & CSS3:** Used for structuring the content and styling the website, respectively.

-**Flexbox & CSS Grid:** Implemented to create a responsive layout that adapts to different screen sizes.
+**Flexbox:** Implemented to create a responsive layout that adapts to different screen sizes.

 **Git & GitHub Pages:** Version control is managed using Git, and the website is deployed using GitHub Pages.